cp2k/dbcsr/docs/guide/2-user-guide/4-gpu/index.md

 ./tune_multiply.py 23 23 23 -a 0
 ```

-To "continue" tuning beyond the default level, the previously found parameters must be embedded (rebuilding the driver) or can be specified at runtime (`OPENCL_LIBSMM_SMM_PARAMS=/path/to/tune_multiply.csv`).
+To "continue" tuning beyond the default level, the previously found parameters must be embedded (by rebuilding the library and driver program) or can be alternatively specified at runtime (`OPENCL_LIBSMM_SMM_PARAMS=/path/to/tune_multiply.csv`).